Gon-Namprasertkul/Clocky/README.md

 # Clocky
-A clock software for omega
+A normal clock for normal people

 # Installation